aquasecurity/tracee/README.md

 This will run Tracee with no arguments which will collect all events from all newly created processes and print them as a table to the standard output.

-Here is how the output looks like:
+Here is how the output looks:

 ```
 TIME(s)        UTS_NAME         MNT_NS       PID_NS       UID    EVENT            COMM             PID    TID    PPID   RET          ARGS